alterationx10/alterationx10/blog/drafts/smooth-operator.md

 }
 ```

-Now that we're all-in on FP, in the spirit of our thunk, we'll write a ZIO function that takes a `Statement`,
+In the spirit of our thunk, we'll write a ZIO function that takes a `Statement`,
 a `String` (some SQL), and will execute it.
 We'll print the SQL we run, or log the error that falls out.

 ```scala